 Are You a Victim of the Norval Morrisseau Art Fraud?

 SOMMER LAW, in co-operation with Dickinson Wright LLP, is currently preparing, on behalf of a group of clients, to bring one or more lawsuits for the purpose of obtaining compensation for the victims of the Norval Morrisseau art fraud that was found to exist by Ontario courts in the Hearn v.
 McLeod decisions.
-We will be working with the support of a large Toronto firm.

 If you are concerned that you may be a victim of the Morrisseau fraud, please contact us so we can assess, on a confidential basis, whether or not it is appropriate to include you in the planned litigation.
 It is important that, if you believe your artwork to be fake, you take action, as your potential claims may run out of time in accordance with the limitation periods applicable in different jurisdictions.

 Below are some of the issues you may want to consider in deciding whether your Morrisseau artwork should be investigated.
 Please note that none of these factors are necessarily determinative of authenticity.
 Each work must be individually evaluated before an opinion regarding authenticity can be given.
 SOMMER LAW’s assessments of authenticity are not about whether a work is, in the absolute sense, authentic, but rather, whether or not there is persuasive legal evidence that a work may be a fake.
 If you wish to have your work evaluated for authenticity by an art expert, you may wish to consult Morrisseau Art Consulting Inc., accessible here: Morrisseau Art Consulting Inc.

 Consider these questions: